Product-Based Shopping Experience

 At a glance

 - Most of the PBSE Phase 2 capabilities of these APIs are ready and can temporarily be tested in the Production environment using predefined test categories.
 For details, see the PBSE Production Testing Guide.
-The full Product-Based Shopping Experience functionality will be available in mid-August 2018 for the Phase 2 categories.

 - If developers and sellers do not take action to associate their listings with eBay products for Phase 1 and Phase 2 categories, their listings may have minimal or no visibility to buyers, and sellers will no longer be able to successfully revise an existing listing or complete a new listing if you do not use the catalog.